cvonk/CALalarm/FULL_INSTALL.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/sandervonk/CALclock?include_prereleases&logo=DocuSign&logoColor=%23fff)
 ![GitHub](https://img.shields.io/github/license/sandervonk/CALclock)

-The CALclock runs on an Espressif EPS32 microcontroller and shows upcoming events on a LED circle incorporated in a clock faceplate.
+Shows Google Calendar events on a LED circle incorporated in a clock faceplate.

 It can be used as anything from a decorative/interactive art piece to a normal clock that can remind you of upcoming appointments in a fun and cleanly designed way.
 I used this to remind me of upcoming appointments once thatschool moved online.